team-telnyx/hackathon20feb-team-d/client/README.md

-Make the socket connection
+- Make the socket connection
-Listening for the message
+- Listening for the message
-    When we receive a new message, pass it intoInput to enter DID to Send SMS to IF Message received
+- When we receive a new message, pass it into Input to
+- enter DID to Send SMS to IF Message received